JakeSnake55/Knightmare3/README.md

 	Linux shows build_chunks() leads to a segmentation fault.
 	Linux shows something in removing the main menu to enter a map leads to a segmentation fault of some kind.
 	ValGrind makes me worried about memory leaks and possible issues.
 I want to root out all warnings, and possible issues.
+	Game runs really slowly, most of the time is spent on Processing, but disabling keyboard, display and mouse do not affect the time taken.

 Error Codes: